Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 158 Rather, Allah raised him up to Himself.
 And Allah is Almighty, All-Wise.

-The witness of the Old Testament matters, because there are manuscripts existing of it from before Jesus Christ lived, and even Jews who reject Jesus affirm that the Christian Old Testament is authentic.
-Therefore, it can't be dismissed as "corruption by the Apostle Paul", or other similarly-absurd claims of frantic Muslim apologists.
+The witness of the Old Testament matters, because there are extant manuscripts of it from before Jesus Christ lived, and even Jews who reject Jesus affirm that the Christian Old Testament is authentic.
+Therefore, it cannot be dismissed as "corruption by the Apostle Paul", or other similarly-absurd claims that are often resorted to by Muslim apologists.

-The first reference to the death of Christ is in the original promise of the Messiah - the chosen seed of the woman who would crush the head of the serpent - just after Adam and Eve sinned in the Garden of Eden:
+The first reference to the death of Jesus Christ in Scripture is in the original promise of the Messiah - the chosen seed of the woman who would crush the head of the serpent - just after Adam and Eve sinned in the Garden of Eden:

 Genesis 3:14-15